 Provisions and accruals are recognized in accordance with IAS 37.14 whenever current legal or factual obligations exist arising from a historical event, an outflow of resources is probable, a reliable estimate of the obligation is possible and the measures in question are not expected to result in future inflows of economic benefits.
 According to IAS 37.11, provisions can be distinguished from accruals because there is uncertainty about the timing or amount of the future expenditure required in settlement.
-Accruals are recognized accordingly as part of other liabilities, whereas provisions are reported separately.
+Where a provision entails a range of possible outcomes, and each point in that range is as likely as any other, the mid-point of the range is used in accordance with IAS 37.39.